neurohackweek/cython-tutorial/_episodes/01-introduction.md

 ### A first example - why use Cython?

 To demonstrate the usefulness of Cython, we'll start with an atypical usage
-pattern: In the `Jupyter `notebook, we will use the `cythonmagic` extension, to demonstrate why and how to use cython.
+pattern: In the `Jupyter `notebook, we will use the `cython` extension, to demonstrate why and how to use cython.

 Later, we will also look at how to use cython in the context of modules and libraries.
-But for now, let's load the cythonmagic extension.
+But for now, let's load the cython extension.
 This allows us to mark cells as Cython cells by starting them with `%%cython` magic.

 ~~~
-%load_ext cythonmagic
+%load_ext cython
 ~~~
 {: .python}